Judy MacLeod: Early life and education

 MacLeod was born to parents Scottish American Kenneth A. MacLeod (father) and Wilma Couchman (mother): a secretary for both Bumble Bee Foods and the Sons of Norway's Everett, Washington chapter, and has an older sister named Kim.
 MacLeod grew up in Edmonds, Washington and went to Meadowdale High School (Washington).
-MacLeod played forward and center on the high school's girl's basketball team from 1980 to 1982, and also played volleyball and softball (as first baseman).
+MacLeod played forward and center on the high school's girls' basketball team from 1980 to 1982, and also played volleyball and softball (as first baseman).
 MacLeod earned Second Team, East Division Honors in her junior season.
 In MacLeod's senior season, she was the team captain and earned all-league 3A honorable mention honors in both basketball and softball.
 MacLeod graduated from Meadowdale High School as a salutatorian in 1982.

 MacLeod attended the University of Puget Sound as an undergraduate, where she, like in high school, played forward on the school's women's basketball team.
 MacLeod became team captain on during her senior year.
 MacLeod graduated with a Bachelor of Arts degree in Economics in 1986.

 MacLeod graduated with a Master's degree in Athletic Administration from The University of Tulsa in 1991.